eclipse-che4z/che-che4z-explorer-for-endevor/README.md

   **Note:** This setting applies not only to Explorer for Endevor but to all extensions in your VS Code.

 - Profiles: Keep in Sync.
 The option enables you to use a team configuration file that stores your pre-saved Endevor configuration or Zowe CLI Endevor profiles with Endevor locations in the extension.
-By default, the setting is enabled, meaning that the extension reads your team configuration files on startup and displays profile information in the Tree View.
+By default, the setting is enabled, meaning that the extension reads your team configuration files on startup and displays profile information in the **Endevor Elements** view.
 If the option is disabled, the extension does not check the `.zowe` folder for available profiles.

   **Notes**: